freesewing/freesewing/markdown/dev/reference/api/snippet/en.md

 title: Snippet
 ---

-A Snippet is a reuseable bit of markup for your pattern.
+A Snippet is a reusable bit of markup for your pattern.
 They are added to the SVG `defs` section, and rendered with the SVG `use` tag.

 ## Signature